SkyWorld117/DianoiaML.jl/README.md

 Please feel free to leave comments, trouble-shootings or advice (which are very valuable for me).

 ### Update log
+**Update 0.2.5 - 02.02.2021**
+- Greatly imporve the training speed
+- In the example, it is about 20 seconds slower than Keras.

 **Update 0.2.4 - 01.28.2021**
 - Add Convolutional2D and MaxPooling2D as layers
 - Add Mean Squared Loss as a loss function